ianmaclarty/amulet/doc/scene_nodes.md

 ### node:all(tagname) {#node:all .method-def}

-Searches `node` and all its descendents for any nodes with the tag `tagname` and returns them as a table.
+Searches `node` and all its descendants for any nodes with the tag `tagname` and returns them as a table.

 ### node(tagname) {#node:tagsearch .method-def}

-Searches `node` and its descendents for `tagname` and returns the first matching node found, or `nil` if no matching nodes were found.
+Searches `node` and its descendants for `tagname` and returns the first matching node found, or `nil` if no matching nodes were found.
 The search is depth-first left-to-right.